 Project milestones indicate the key deliverables and should be readily available to everyone involved in the project.
 It’s the project manager’s responsibility to incorporate the key milestones in all the documentation and timelines so everyone has a clear idea.

 Having milestones and not following their timeline is counter-intuitive.
 As a manager, your job is to reiterate the importance of meeting all milestones on time.
 You can keep account of the timelines with the help of the project management dashboard.

 Project managers are responsible for ensuring the growth of their team as well.
 The best way to do that is by challenging them to exceed their current capacity by assigning them difficult tasks.
 Even if your team fails to achieve that particular milestone on time, make sure they use that failure to learn and perform better in the future.

 Project milestones can be a great motivator for your team and help you out in managing the projects by improving their execution and reporting.
 They seamlessly integrate into any project irrespective of the methodology or the industry.
-You can even add project milestones in an already existing project easily.
+You can even add project milestones to an already existing project easily.